oscarvargash/cirm_r_21/day_2/README.md

 </details>

+## Optional, exercise 4: an advance loop

-***Optional exercise*** While the output to the screen is very useful, it will be better if we can store the output as a dataframe.
-Hint, you first need to create a dataframe that you will populate, then you will need that
+While the output to the screen is very useful, it will be better if we can store the output as a dataframe.
+Hint, you first need to create a dataframe that you will populate, then you will need that populate the dataframe inside the loop.
+Finally it will be nice to save the output as a table.

 <details>
   <summary>Click to see an answer!</summary>

 ```
+Ab_means = data.frame("species" = spp, "mean" = 0)

 for (item in (spp)) {
 	print(item)
 	subset = geodata %>% filter(species == item)
 	mn = mean(subset$decimalLatitude)
 	print(mn)
+	Ab_means$mean[Ab_means$species==item] = mn
 }

+write.csv(Ab_means, file = "Abronia_mean_latitudes.csv")

 ```